Jose Antonio Vargas, symbol of immigration debate, freed after detention

 Tania Chavez, an undocumented youth leader who met with Vargas recently and has accompanied him around the McAllen area, told CNN that he was detained because he did not have proper documentation.

-"Because I don't have any ID besides my Filipino passport, it's going to be hard for me to actually get out of here at some point when I decide to get out of here in the next couple of days," he said.
+"Because I don't have any ID besides my Filipino passport, it's going to be hard for me to actually get out of here at some point when I decide to get out of here in the next couple of days," he told CNN on Sunday.

 Early Tuesday, Vargas tweeted that he was about to go through security at McAllen-Miller International Airport.
 Since outing himself as an undocumented immigrant three years ago, he says he has traveled extensively, visiting 40 states.